 Consumer fireworks – referring to bigger items here and not novelty or indoor items – are classified as Category F2 or Category F3 fireworks.
 Category F2 fireworks will have a safety distance of at least 8m and sometimes 15m or 20m (check each label individually) and Category F3 fireworks will have a safety distance of 25m.
-You can read more about these classifications in our Firework Categories & Safety Distances article.
+You can read more about these classifications in my Firework Categories & Safety Distances article.

 These distances should be regarded as the minimum and if you have the room, use that extra space.
 Some 8m and 15m F2 fireworks in particular are very powerful.
 If you have 25m or more and are using a mixture of F2 and F3 fireworks, set all of the barrages and rockets up at 25m+.
 That is to say, don’t put the 8m ones at 8m, the 15m ones at 15m and so on.
 Put them all at the longest distance.
 The only types of fireworks in a mixed selection that should be considered for situating closer (still observing the minimum distance) are wheels and fountains which do not fire projectiles and could look too small at longer distances.

 As for how far away to put the bigger items if you have the room to do so, consumer fireworks still look great at 30m, 40m and even 50m or more.
 Every extra metre you add helps to mitigate the risk to your audience in case of problems.